FAForever/fa/codestyle.md

 ## Tables

 - Table access in the form `table.key` is preferred over `table["key"]`
     * Prefer to be consist in enumeration-like code however.
 This means that if you need to use `table["key with spaces"]`, similar items that counterpart it should do the same, even if `table.key` would suffice for them.
 - Place all unkeyed values before all key-value pairs and separate with a newline.
 Never interlace them.
-- The preferred field separator is a comma `,` after non-function values and a semicolon `;` after functions
+- The preferred field separator is a comma `,`
     * A semicolon `;` may be used after the final unkeyed value to signal the start of key-value pairs

 ### One-line table constructors

 - Prefer for array-like tables
 - Do not add spaces padding the insides of the braces like ~~`{ 1 }`~~
     * Empty tables look like `{}` with no spaces
 - Do not add a trailing field separator to the last item

 ### Multi-line table constructors

 - Prefer for dictionary-like tables
 - Format as an new indentation block starting immediately after the opening brace `{` and before the closing brace `}`
     * Do not leave any fields after the opening brace, unless these are "pre-fields" that may not make sense to include with the rest of the data (such as a zero index or a few unkeyed values in an otherwise key-value paired table)
 - Put each item on a newline (unless it improves readability to do otherwise)
 - Leave a trailing field separator after the last item